rapiddweller/rapiddweller-benerator-ce/doc/the_benerator_project_wizard.md

 # The Benerator Project Wizard

-The Penerator Project Wizard helps you to easily and quickly set up any kind of Benerator project:
+The Benerator Project Wizard helps you to easily and quickly set up any kind of Benerator project:

 * Descriptor file-driven data generation